Kiwis across the country can see a GP online from the comfort of their own home with the launch of virtual doctors platform, Bettr.

 Tolaga Bay resident and amputee, Dwayne Vemoa, lives a 45-minute drive from the nearest hospital in Gisborne and only has access to a doctor in his town a few days per week, where he says appointments can be difficult to secure.

 “Having the ability to consult a doctor without having to make the journey into Gisborne will be life changing for a lot of residents in Tolaga Bay.
-Personally, it will mean I’ll have to make fewer trips for things like repeat prescriptions or asking important medical questions.
+Personally, it will mean I’ll have to make fewer trips for things like repeats or asking important medical questions.

 “For many of us, the journey to and from Gisborne can be off-putting or challenging which can mean you might be putting off health check-ups or asking the doctor important questions.
 Being able to access a doctor virtually is going to be great,” says Dwayne.